whatbugsyou/design_mode/README.md

 >
 > the code implements of delegate model are most similar to decorator model,
 > but still have differences in encapsulation.

+## chain of responsibility
+> if one request or message will be handled with multiple receivers,
+> string the receivers into a chain, and make the chain a replacer
+> of the receivers and as a filter of the request.